verekia/zerocss/README.md

 - For a non-critical project like your blog or a personal project
 - If you don't like Atomic CSS' class names, but really want to only use utility classes instead of writing CSS

 Note: I do not recommend using ZeroCSS for professional projects, since support is not guaranteed, and you will likely run into quirks that might be difficult to solve.
 Use at your own risk!
-I use it and I love it.

 ## What it looks like